To request Special Collections materials for use in the Reading Room, please create a USF Aeon user account. For best results, enable pop-ups windows.

 - In order to ensure the security and integrity of all collections, Special Collections limits patrons to a single archival box and/or three published works at the work space.
 Patrons are asked to remove and re-file a single folder at a time from the archival box.
 Additional materials may be left with the desk attendant for easy access.

 - We offer a variety of options for providing reproductions of our materials.
 Patrons may take pictures with their personal cameras and cell phones, though the camera’s flash may not be used.
 We also offer a self-service Bookeye scanner, which allows files to be saved to a patron’s USB drive or e-mailed directly from the scanner.
-We no longer provide photocopies.
+We do not provide photocopies.

 - A staff member must approve all requests to photograph, scan, or otherwise reproduce materials.
 Staff reserves the right to refuse any digital reproduction request for copyright or preservation purposes.
 Please see below for additional information on copyright.

-- The citation for Special Collections materials is: [Item], Special & Digital Collections, Tampa Library, University of South Florida.
+- The citation for Special Collections materials is: [Item], Special Collections, Tampa Library, University of South Florida.

 Copyright and Reproductions